Framer Motion vs. GSAP in 2026: How I Prompted Seamless SaaS UI Motion Mechanics

 GSAP Flip: The Alternative #

-For complex shared layout transitions (card-to-modal, grid-to-list, image zoom), Motion's automatic handling is significantly less error-prone.
+The verdict: For complex shared layout transitions (card-to-modal, grid-to-list, image zoom), Motion's automatic handling is significantly less error-prone.
 For simple reorder animations where you already have GSAP in the project, Flip works well without adding Motion as a second dependency.

 Layout Animations: Motion's Unfair Advantage #